-USB Powerbank Compatibility for Indoor Positioning | Marvelmind
+USB Powerbank Compatibility Issues for Beacons | Marvelmind

 USB powerbanks offer convenient extended runtime for Marvelmind beacons, but not all powerbanks work reliably.
 Some feature aggressive power-saving circuits that cut voltage output when detecting minimal load from sleeping beacons.
 Understanding powerbank "intelligence" levels and selecting compatible models prevents unexpected beacon disconnections in warehouse automation and indoor GPS applications.